sphinx-doc/sphinx/doc/web/quickstart.rst

      <div id="focuser"></div>
    </script>

-The next templat is an `li` that contains the form used to reply to a comment:
+The next template is an `li` that contains the form used to reply to a comment:

 .. sourcecode:: guess